source-academy/general/instructor/github/README.md

 2. On your account, navigate to Settings > Applications > Authorized OAuth Apps.
 3. Click on the Source Academy app, then grant permission for your classroom application.

-## Adding learners to GitHub Classroom organization of course
+## Adding learner to GitHub Classroom organization of course
+Learners can currently be added only one at a time.
-1. Ask your learners for their GitHub usernames.
+1. Ask your learner for their GitHub username.
 2. Navigate to the GitHub page of your organization.
 Take note - this is not the GitHub Classroom page for the same organization.
-3. Navigate to People > Invite Member and invite your learner to the organization.
-Make sure to invite them as members:\
+3. Navigate to People > Invite Member and invite the learner to the organization.
+Make sure to invite them as member:\
 ![Invite As Member](https://user-images.githubusercontent.com/47176493/122375134-8ac25380-cf95-11eb-9f0f-3ce067b981b1.png)
 You can control member permissions by navigation to Settings > Member privileges.
-4. Your learner will receive an invitation to join the organization in their email, which they should accept.
+4. The learner will receive an invitation to join the organization in their email, which they should accept.
-5. Your learners will then be able to go to https://source-academy.github.io/, click on "Classroom" and "Log In" with their GitHub account.
+5. The learner will then be able to go to https://source-academy.github.io/, click on "Classroom" and "Log In" with their GitHub account.
 They will be able to select your course and see the assessments you have created.
 Note that the assessment area will be empty before you have created any assessments.

 ## Creating course repository